sans-ui-org/sans-ui/src/routes/(section)/docs/installation/+page.md

 ## Before you install

-Before adding SanS-UI to your project, ensure it's based on either <Link href="https://svelte.dev/" external>Svelte</Link> or <Link href="https://svelte.dev/docs/introduction" external>SvelteKit</Link>.
+Before adding SanS UI to your project, ensure it's based on either <Link href="https://svelte.dev/" external>Svelte</Link> or <Link href="https://svelte.dev/docs/introduction" external>SvelteKit</Link>.
 If you haven't initialized a Svelte project yet, follow the steps below.

 ### For Svelte Kit